 NOTE 4: The decision to set up dual connectivity remains in NG-RAN as defined today.
 NG-RAN takes into account the additional request for the dual connectivity setup provided by the CN.

-- Using NG-RAN local configuration, NG-RAN determines whether the PDU Session shall be kept or not kept in case NG-RAN cannot satisfy the user plane requirements indicated by the RSN parameter by means of dual connectivity.
-If the PDU Session shall be kept, the PDU Session remains established even if the user plane requirements indicated by RSN cannot be satisfied.
-If the PDU Session shall not be kept when RSN requirement cannot be fulfilled, the PDU Session shall be released/not established by NG-RAN.
+- Using NG-RAN local configuration, NG-RAN determines whether the request to establish RAN resources for a PDU Session is fulfilled or not considering user plane requirements indicated by the RSN parameter by means of dual connectivity.
+If the request to establish RAN resources for PDU Session can be fulfilled by the RAN, the PDU Session is established even if the user plane requirements indicated by RSN cannot be satisfied.
+If the NG-RAN determines the request to establish RAN resources cannot be fulfilled then it shall reject the request which eventually triggers the SMF to reject the PDU Session establishment towards the UE.
+When there are multiple PDU Sessions with the RSN parameter, the decision for each PDU Session is taken independently (i.e. rejection of a PDU Session request shall not release the previously established PDU Session).

 - In the case of Ethernet PDU Sessions, the SMF has the possibility to change the UPF (acting as the PSA) and select a new UPF based on the identity of the Secondary NG-RAN for the second PDU Session in case the Secondary NG-RAN is modified (or added/released), using the Ethernet PDU Session Anchor Relocation procedure described in clause 4.3.5.8 of TS 23.502 [3].